The Greek Wine Even Greeks Won’t Drink

 But why add pine resin in the first place?
 Isn’t this a gross adulteration, easily remedied?
 In ancient Greece, long before the advent of the barrels and bottles we take for granted today, earthen wine jars and amphorae were sealed with pine resin to protect the contents from oxidation.
 Some of this inevitably flavored the wine.
 So much for the historical record.

 But the legend is far more interesting.
 It centers on the siege of Greece by the Romans in the second century B.C.
 As the invaders plundered everything that came their way, the beleaguered Greeks were determined to deny them the wine.
 “You will take our freedom . . but you will not enjoy our wine!” they reportedly cried.
 It was deliberately tainted with the now-famous pine resin, and in fact the Romans refused to drink it.
-Once the war was over, however, it was time to celebrate.
+Once the war was over and the Greeks had prevailed, however, it was time to celebrate.
 But, all of the available wine had been dosed with pine resin.
 What to do?
 Well, drink it anyway, of course, and acquire a centuries-long taste for it!

 This Kourtaki Retsina of Attiki is lemonade-yellow in the glass.
 The nose features, predictably, a delicate and pleasant pine scent.
 On the palate, this receeds, allowing flavors of grapefruit and lemon to come through.
 This crisp wine has a lively acidity, with just a hint of bitterness on the finish.